Announcing Southern Futures at Carolina Performing Arts

-Through Southern Futures at Carolina Performing Arts, CPA will commission artists to make new works on themes central to the initiative.
+Through Southern Futures, CPA will commission artists to make new works on themes central to the initiative.
 In addition to receiving commissioning support, those artists will complete residences in Chapel Hill, through which they will partner with community members to co-create through restorative justice practices—a framework unique in the field of the performing arts.
 This framework will be designed and facilitated by Culture Mill, an arts laboratory based in Saxapahaw, North Carolina.
 The first artists to be commissioned in this way will include the collaborative ensemble of Marcella Murray, David Neumann, and Tei Blow from Advanced Beginner Group.

 “We hope that this cohort of artists and collaborators will go forward from their Southern Futures experiences feeling more confident and skilled and open to co-creating across communities through restorative justice practices,” said Amy Russell, CPA director of programming.
 “We want the importance of power-sharing and co-creation to be made more visible and celebrated across our field and among our stakeholders.”